This Bourbon Marinated Salmon is so good, you will never need to order it out again! It was a favorite at our make ahead meal assembly store.

 - To make up several batches at a time, line up plastic bags that zip in canisters or bowls for easy assembly.

 - When making this recipe up to freeze, use fresh or already frozen salmon.
 (Don’t re-freeze fish that has been previously frozen.)

 - For the best quality, cook salmon within 2-3 months of freezing.

-This was one of the very first recipes that I ever blogged about.
+Bourbon Marinated Salmon was one of the very first recipes that ever posted.
 I updated the pictures and tweaked the post a bit.
 But, I didn’t change the recipe format…because you are going to want to make up batches for the freezer.

 Please rate this recipe and tag @DinnerMom on social media.
 We love to see what you are cooking up!

 Bourbon Marinated Salmon

 - 1/4 cup Brown Sugar or Coconut Sugar

 - 1/2 teaspoon Pepper

 - 1/4 cup Canola Oil preferably expeller pressed